The Way (professional wrestling)

-The Way was a professional wrestling stable who performed in WWE on the NXT brand.
-The group was led by Johnny Gargano and Candice LeRae, and also included Austin Theory, Indi Hartwell, and Hartwell's on-screen husband Dexter Lumis.
+The Way was a professional wrestling stable in WWE.
+The stable was led by Johnny Gargano and Candice LeRae, and featured Austin Theory, Indi Hartwell, and Dexter Lumis.
+The stable worked between 2020 and 2024 in WWE on the NXT brand and for a brief period, on the Raw and SmackDown brands.
+During that time, Gargano won the NXT North American Championship twice, while LeRae and Hartwell won the NXT Women's Tag Team Championship.

 History

 Background

 On February 16, 2020 at NXT TakeOver: Portland, Gargano turned heel by costing Tommaso Ciampa, his longtime partner and rival, his match against Adam Cole for the NXT Championship, with Gargano justifying his actions by exclaiming that Ciampa had put him through hell for nearly two years and was simply getting his long-overdue revenge.
 On the April 8 episode of NXT, Gargano and Ciampa faced off in an Empty Arena match, during which LeRae, who for several weeks prior attempted to play peacemaker between the two, also turned heel by assisting Gargano in defeating Ciampa, therefore ending the longtime feud between them.

 Following this, Gargano and LeRae began portraying themselves as a power couple, and feuded with another one of NXT's power couples, Keith Lee and Mia Yim.
 At TakeOver: In Your House, Gargano faced Lee for the NXT North American Championship, but despite LeRae's interference, Gargano was defeated, thanks to Yim fending off LeRae.